arthurfiorette/axios-cache-interceptor/docs/src/guide/invalidating-cache.md

 ## Revalidation after mutation

-Most of the cases, you were the one responsible for that inconsistency, like in the above example when the client himself initiated the mutation request.
+In most cases, you are the one responsible for that inconsistency, like in the above example when the client itself initiated the mutation request.
 When that happens, you are capable of invalidating the cache for all places you have changed too.

 **The `cache.update` option is available for every request that you make, and it will be